-- 3.9.
-As information assisting the premium determination to be made under this framework, a financial projection should be prepared that: - > is for a period of 10 future financial years; - > is based on the independent actuarial advice on claims liabilities and premium pools, but may consider alternative scenarios in addition to the actuarial central estimate, and - > projects the funding ratio for the premium scheme at the end of each year.
+- 3.10.
+As information assisting the premium determination to be made under this framework, a financial projection should be prepared that: - > is for a period of 10 future financial years - > is based on the independent actuarial advice on claims liabilities and premium pools, but may consider alternative scenarios in addition to the actuarial central estimate - > projects the funding ratio for premium business at the end of each year.